IvanCYX/HoloLens2/Assets/Scripts/Arduino/README.md

 Note that the IP address of the Arduino will change each time it is disconnected from a power source, or each day it re-connects to the WiFi network.
 As such, you will need to upload the **ipaddress sketch** to the Arduino and get the IP address from the Serial Output in the Arduino IDE.
 Once you have the new IP address, simply change the address in the **ipAddress** field.

 ### ipAddress sketch
+The code begins by including the necessary libraries, including "WiFiNINA.h" and "secrets.h" which contains sensitive data such as the network SSID and password.

+In the **setup()** function, the serial communication is initialized, and the code attempts to connect to the WiFi network using the provided SSID and password.
+It continuously attempts to connect until a successful connection is established.
+Once connected, it prints a message indicating the successful connection and calls the **printData()** function to display network information such as the board's IP address, SSID, signal strength (RSSI), and encryption type.

+The **loop()** function is responsible for periodically checking the network connection and printing the network information every 10 seconds.
+It introduces a delay of 10 seconds using the **delay()** function to control the frequency of network checks and information printing.

+The **printData()** function is responsible for printing the network information.
+It retrieves the local IP address, SSID, signal strength (RSSI), and encryption type using various functions provided by the WiFiNINA library, and then prints the retrieved information to the serial monitor.

+Overall, this code enables the Arduino board to connect to a WiFi network, retrieve network information, and display it through the serial monitor.
+It can be useful for monitoring the network status and obtaining network-related data for further processing or analysis.

+### secrets
+The header file contains two defined constants: **SECRET_SSID** and **SECRET_PASS**.
+These constants store the WiFi network name (SSID) and password (PASS) in a secure manner.
+By storing the network name and password in a separate header file like this, you can keep this sensitive information separate from the main code.
+This practice helps protect the credentials from being accidentally shared or exposed when sharing or publishing the code.

+You can replace both the **SECRET_SSID** and **SECRET_PASS** variables with the name of your network and the actual password to enable the Arduino board to establish a connection.

+### sketch_jun5a
 This Arduino code facilitates the communication between an Arduino board equipped with a WiFi module and a client device connected over WiFi.
 The code establishes a WiFi connection by providing the appropriate SSID and password (network name and password specified in **secrets.h**).
 Once connected, it initializes a WiFi server that listens for incoming client connections on port 1234.

 In the **loop()** function, the code continuously checks for client connections and, if a connection is established, it proceeds to handle the communication.
 When a message is received from the client, it is read and printed to the Serial monitor for debugging purposes.
 Additionally, the code prints a message indicating that it will initiate the servo motor rotation.